 Mountaineer and long-time vegan Kuntal Joisher, Actor Sneha Ullal, singer Anushka Manchanda, actor Sadaa Sayed, actor and pro 3×3 basketballer Arvind Krishna and pro tennis player Vishwajeet Sangle have joined the star cast of Veganuary Ambassadors, with heartfelt messages of encouragement for people to try vegan.

-The celebrity cookbook is one of the free materials people signing up to Veganuary receive.
-Sneha Ullal, who has donated her favourite recipe – Tofu Makhani – to the cookbook says, “I don’t need animals harmed to live my life.
-Veganism is that simple.”
+The celebrity cookbook is one of the free materials people signing up for Veganuary receive.
+Sneha Ullal, who has donated her favourite recipe – Tofu Makhani – to the cookbook says, ‘I don’t need animals harmed to live my life.
+Veganism is that simple.’

-A recent survey* found that six months after completing their one-month Veganuary challenge, 82% of those participants who were not vegan when they signed-up had maintained a dramatic reduction in their animal product consumption.
+A recent survey* found that six months after completing their one-month Veganuary challenge, 82% of those participants who were not vegan when they signed up had maintained a dramatic reduction in their animal product consumption.
 Thirty per cent were still eating a fully vegan diet.
-Participants also reported significant health improvements- 60% participants reported increased energy, 59% reported improved mood and 52% reported better skin.
+Participants also reported significant health improvements – 60% of participants reported increased energy, 59% reported improved mood and 52% reported better skin.

-To sign-up to Veganuary or find out more visit veganuary website
+To sign up for Veganuary or find out more visit the Veganuary website.

 Prashanth Vishwanath, Country Manager India, Veganuary